On a representation of partially-distinguishable populations: Describing a population

-The aptitude to obtain specific information, or \emph{observability}, might not be sufficient to tell some of the individuals apart.
-Individuals that are in this situation are said to be \emph{strongly indistinguishable}, i.e.\ they cannot be distinguished in their current states even with the best possible sources of information.
-Strongly indistinguishable individuals can be related through a relation $\tau \in \bsPi(\calX)$ defined as follows: two individuals $x,x' \in \calX$ are strongly indistinguishable if and only if $x \tau x'$ holds.
-The set \eqns{ \bscalY \defeq \{(\calX,\tau) \st \calX \in \bscalX \ET \tau \in \bsPi(\calX) \} } is introduced in order to represent partially-indistinguishable populations.
-When individuals are not strongly indistinguishable, they are said to be \emph{weakly distinguishable}.
 Even when some individuals are weakly distinguishable, it could happen that the available information is not sufficient to tell them apart.
 We then say that these individuals are \emph{weakly indistinguishable}.
 This concept clearly depends on the knowledge about the population and might evolve if additional information is made available.
-To sum up, strong indistinguishability is a state-dependent concept while weak indistinguishability is a probabilistic concept.
+A more formal definition of weak indistinguishability will be given later, but this concept can already be illustrated in the context of Bayesian inference as in the following example.